 Other cultural values can influence technology usage.
 Individuals' attitudes about appropriate uses of time vary from culture to culture [26].
 Monochronism refers to preference to perform tasks one at a time; polychronism refers to a preference to parallel task, performing more than one task simultaneously [26].
 Certain cultures (e.g., Egyptian, Peruvian) tend to be less concerned with slower technologies with some delay because they adhere to more polychronistic attitudes toward time [40].
+This was also demonstrated in the comparison study of Australian and Indian websites, where the Indian websites had more polychronism characteristics [249].
 Persons from monochronic cultures demonstrate are more concerned with promptness and adherence to schedules [150].

 Practitioners who use Internet technology are cautioned to remember that writing styles, writing structure, web design, and multimedia all influence how students process and assimilate information and that the learning process does not exist in a cultural vacuum [37].
 The same applies to Internet counseling.
 Vocabulary and grammar have varying meanings from culture to culture and signify different levels of respect and politeness [37].
 For example, some cultures use more formal language to convey respect.
 Sentence structures, particularly if they are translated from one language into another, can inadvertently convey a completely different message, or they might sound too direct, appearing to be offensive [37].
 Web design is also important, and the design should reflect the language of the cultural group.
 The English language, for example, is read from left to right, but some cultures read right to left.
 Therefore, icons and images should reflect this norm [37].
 It is also important to remember that images are culturally sensitive and can perpetuate stereotypes [37].
 For example, emoticons used in an online environment can be interpreted differently from culture to culture [151; 225].
 A "thumbs up" emoticon is generally considered positive in American culture, but in Australia, it is considered insulting [123].
+The frequency of emoticon and/or emoji use may also be culturally related.
+One study found that East Asian participants employed emoticons more frequently for face-to-face management, particularly in threatening situations, compared with their American counterparts [250].